Glossary of Terms

 • A controlled decomposition process that converts organic materials into a product that can improve soil health by increasing organic matter, water holding capacity, and nutrient availability.
 Source: Environmental Protection Agency

 • A self-service store that offers limited lines of household goods and groceries.
 Grocery items sold typically include canned goods, dairy products, pre-packaged meats, and snack products.
+On the dashboard, pharmacies and discount or dollar stores are also included in this category.
 Source: USDA Food and Nutrition Service

 • Foods that reflect the preferences and cultural context of a specific community.
 Source: Centers for Disease Control and Prevention